sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 ### What about Tidy's license?

+Hey, remember by 25-star project, Tidy?

 After all of this research, I've found myself a bit slower to change the license on my most popular project, Tidy.
 I want to be sure I'm doing things more by-the-book with what is likely my most-used project (not counting [my Vim colorscheme](https://github.com/sts10/vim-pink-moon)).

 Plus, Tidy _just_ got its [first contribution by a human other than me just this past weekend](https://github.com/sts10/tidy/commits?author=bugaevc&since=2023-01-01&until=2023-01-27), while licensed under MIT!
 Thankfully, I interact with this contributor on Mastodon often, so I could get in contact with him, but I'm not even sure how to get his legal permission to change the license of his contribution retroactively.
 I think I could add something called a [contributor license agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement) to the project, but I'm guessing that would only apply to future contributions?

 As usual, feel free to [mention or DM me on Mastodon](https://hachyderm.io/@schlink) if you know of a license you like, or spotted an error in this post.

+## Epilogue: Some movement on the copyleft side?

+I wrote above that there doesn't seem to be much innovation in the copyleft space.
+It seems I may have been wrong!

+Another Fediverse friend points me to a copyleft license (confusingly) called [copyleft-next](http://next.copyleft.org/pages/current-release.html).
+It was [apparently written in 2012, but it seems to be on the cusp of a "re-launch"](http://next.copyleft.org/).
+Here's [a recent article about one of the people behind it](https://lwn.net/Articles/926788/).

+Semi-relatedly, [developer Drew DeVault has written a blog post](https://drewdevault.com/2023/04/11/2023-04-11-The-FSF-is-dying.html) criticizing the Free Software Foundation.

+> The GPL family of licenses are essential for our movement, but few people understand its dense and esoteric language, despite the 16,000-word FAQ which supplements it.
+And hip new software isn’t using copyleft: over 1 million npm packages use a permissive license while fewer than 20,000 use the GPL; cargo sports a half-million permissive packages and another 20,000 or so GPL’d.

+He also explicitly calls for the creation of new copyleft licenses:

+> **Develop new copyleft licenses.** The GPL family of licenses has served us well, but we need to do better.
+The best copyleft license today is the [MPL](https://www.mozilla.org/en-US/MPL/), whose terse form and accessible language outperforms the GPL in many respects.
+However, it does not provide a comprehensive answer to the needs of copyleft, and new licenses are required to fill other niches in the market...